The Defeat of the Winograd Schema Challenge: Dataset creation

 In (a), readers generally interpret ``they" as referring to the demonstrators.
 In (b), readers ``garden path": they initially interpret ``they" as meaning ``the city council" and then consciously backtrack and correct when they reach the end of the sentence.
 In (c), readers end up confused rather than deciding that ``he" refers to the brother.
 In (d), readers interpret ``her" as meaning Clinton rather than Thatcher, despite the fact that, when the example was devised, Thatcher was much more plausible.

-Since the two sentences in a Winograd schema can differ only in a word or two, and both sentences have to be very easily understood by a human reader, and both have to sound natural in their use of pronouns, and neither can be resolvable by selectional restrictions or considerations of frequency, the problem of generating Winograd schemas is substantially overconstrained.
-The problem of generating a collection of Winograd schemas that span a range of commonsense knowledge and linguistic contructions is still harder.
+Since the two sentences in a Winograd schema can differ only in a word or two, and both sentences have to be very easily understood by a human reader, and both have to sound natural in their use of pronouns, and neither can be resolvable by selectional restrictions or considerations of frequency,~\footnote{It has become very clear that the measure of frequency originally considered for the WSC, namely, the number of results returned by Googling phrases, without any consideration of context, is much too simple a notion.} the problem of generating Winograd schemas is substantially overconstrained.
+The problem of generating a collection of Winograd schemas that span a range of commonsense knowledge and linguistic constructions is still harder.
 Often it happened that a promising first sentence could not be completed to a full schema.
 For instance, the text ``Tom's books are full of mistakes.
 Some of them are quite [foolish/worthless].'' seemed promising; but ``foolish mistake'' is a much more common association than ``foolish book'', and we couldn't find a way to fix this.

-Another example: The following sentence is from a published article \citep{Joukovsky2011Peacock}: \begin{quote} Late in 2009, the novelist Jim Powell found a cache of letter written by the 19th century novelist George Meredith to his great-great-grandmother Susan Mary Neil. \end{quote} The pronoun ``his'' here must refer to Powell, not Meredith; very few people are in a position to write letters to their own great-great-grandmother.
-It could be turned into a Winograd schema by changing ``great-great-grand\-mother'' to ``friend''; in that version, ``his'' must refer to Meredith, since it would be unusual (though not quite impossible) for a nineteenth-century novelist to write letters to a friend of someone alive in 2009.
+Another example: The following sentence is from a published article \citep{Joukovsky2011Peacock}: \begin{quote} Late in 2009, the novelist Jim Powell found a cache of letter written by the 19th century novelist George Meredith to his great-great-grandmother Susan Mary Neil. \end{quote} The pronoun ``his'' here most likely refers to Powell, not Meredith; very few people in the nineteenth century were in a position to write letters to their own great-great-grandmother.

+Even setting these issues aside, the Powell example could be turned into a Winograd schema by changing ``great-great-grand\-mother'' to ``friend''; in that version, ``his'' must refer to Meredith, since it would be unusual (though not quite impossible) for a nineteenth-century novelist to write letters to a friend of someone alive in 2009.
 However, the problem with this example is that the first version is too easily misread.
-In fact, Davis, reading the article, {\em did\/} misinterpret it until he got further in the article and realized that interpreting ``his'' as ``Meredith's'' was not only wrong but impossible.
+In fact, Davis, reading the article, {\em did\/} misinterpret it until he got further in the article and realized that interpreting ``his'' as ``Meredith's'' was not only wrong but close to impossible.

 There is a web page\footnote{https://cs.nyu.edu/faculty/davise/papers/WinogradSchemas/WSfailed.html} with a few more examples of attempts at Winograd schemas that could not be brought to fruition.